AngleProtocol/angle-docs/faq.md

 Feel free to join the discussion in the governance forum at [gov.angle.money](https://gov.angle.money).

-## Is there an airdrop?
+## Is there an airdrop for testnet participants?

-No there won't be any ANGLE token aidrop.
+No there won't be any particular ANGLE token aidrop for testnet participants.

 ## Is there a public token sale?